hantsy/spring-reactive-sample/docs/data-r2dbc.md

     <artifactId>spring-boot-starter-data-r2dbc</artifactId>
 </dependency>
 ```
-Add a r2dbc driver for the specific database you are using.
-Let's use H2 as an example, add the following dependency.
+Let's add a r2dbc driver for the specific database you are using.

+Use H2 as an example, add the following dependency.
 Other drivers can found in  [R2dbc website](https://r2dbc.io/) .

 ```xml
 <dependency>